Learning the PHP lifecycle¶

 Let’s now have a look at what kind of code you should write in any of those hooks.

-Module initialization: MINIT()
+Module initialization: MINIT()¶

-If you need to register INI entries for your extension, MINIT() is the right step to do that.
+If you need to register INI entries for your extension, MINIT()

 If you need to register read-only zend_strings for further usage, it is time to do so here (with persistent alloc).

-If you need to allocate objects that well be written to while serving a request, then you’ll need to duplicate their memory allocation to a thread-specific pool for the request.
-Remember that you can only write safely to global space while into MINIT().
+If you need to allocate objects that will be written to while serving a request, then you’ll need to duplicate their

 Note